Ma'ayan Harod: Names and identification with biblical events

+The spring has been variously identified with sdveral biblical sites and events: the battle between David and Goliath; En Harod, the spring where Gideon selected his troops before his battle against the Midianites; the "spring which is in Jezreel" where David set up camp; and King Saul's stopover before the Battle of Gilboa.
+None is consensual and all are rejected by more recent research.

 The spring is first recorded as Ain Jalut in the 12th century by Baha ad-Din ibn Shaddad in his biography of Saladin.
 In that work, the name is presumed to mean "Goliath's spring", alluding to the tale of David and Goliath, with "Jalut" presumed to be an Arabization of "Goliath".
 This follows a longstanding tradition of narration in relation to the spring.
-An anonymous Christian traveler from Burdigala mentioned in the year 333/334, a place near the city of Jezreel where biblical David killed Goliath.
-Kurdish-Jewish folklore similarly places the location of the battle as the "fields of Megiddo" in the Jezreel Valley.
+An anonymous Christian traveler from Burdigala mentioned in the year 333/34 a place near the city of Jezreel where biblical David killed Goliath.
+Kurdish-Jewish folklore similarly places the battle at the "fields of Megiddo" in the Jezreel Valley.

-In the 14th century, the Jewish geographer Ishtori Haparchi identified Ain Jalut with the biblical "Spring which is in Jezreel", as well as where the Israelite king Saul prepared his army before the Battle of Gilboa, in which he and his son were ultimately killed.
+In the 14th century, the Jewish geographer Ishtori Haparchi identified Ain Jalut with the biblical "spring which is in Jezreel", as well as where the Israelite king Saul prepared his army before the Battle of Gilboa, in which he and his son were ultimately killed.
 Haparchi dismissed the connection of the spring to Goliath, suggesting that the biblical battle took place between Sokho and Azekah, in Judea, not the Jezreel Valley.

 In the 19th century, Arthur Penrhyn Stanley, in his 1856 book Sinai and Palestine, similarly associated Ain Jalut with the "Spring of Jezreel", and also suggested that this could be the same site as En Harod, a place mentioned in the story of Gideon's battle with the Midianites.
-The name "Harod" translates literally as the "spring of trembling (or anxiety)", a toponym thought to have been used "as a literary illusion to the fear and anxiety of the warriors" ahead of the battle.
-Stanley noted that the then modern name, "Ain Jahlood" or "Spring of Goliath" may have originated, as observed by Carl Ritter in his 1866 geography of Palestine, from a confused recollection of the earlier stories, but "more probably arose from a false tradition in the 6th century".
+The name "En Harod" translates literally as the "spring of trembling (or anxiety)", a toponym thought to have been used "as a literary allusion to the fear and anxiety of the warriors" ahead of the battle.
+Stanley noted that the then-modern name, "Ain Jahlood" or "Spring of Goliath", may have originated from a confused recollection of the earlier stories, as observed by Carl Ritter in his 1866 geography of Palestine, but "more probably arose from a false tradition in the 6th century".
 He separately noted the suggestion by Rabbi Joseph Schwarz, in his 1850 Descriptive Geography of Palestine, that the name "Jalud" could instead be derived from the name "Gilead".
 Schwarz suggested that this might reminisce an older name for Mount Gilboa, and thus explain the cry of Gideon ahead of his battle: "Whoever is fearful and afraid, let him return, and depart early from Mount Gilead."
 Schwarz alternatively explains "Mount Gilead" as a "general phrase for the whole tribe" of Manasseh.
 George Adam Smith, writing in 1920, also noted the similarity of "Jalud" with "Gilead".